mikeroonz/skeleton-adventure/README.md

 overall to make more sophistocated use of data structures and make the code more general purpose with differences in behaviour controlled by the data.

+Heavy use of the Python built-in dictionary type.
+See https://docs.python.org/3/tutorial/datastructures.html#dictionaries.

 Only the dict rooms and the starting value for current_room and end_room need be changed to handle a completely different group of rooms, direction mapping and items.
 The 18 lines of "game loop" would remain the same.